6 March 2015

 Film Entertainment Industry in Hong Kong

-- Hong Kong's audio-visual industry has preferential access to the huge Chinese mainland media entertainment market under CEPA, with quota free access to the Chinese mainland of Hong Kong-produced Chinese language films.
+- Hong Kong's audio-visual services industry has preferential access to the huge Chinese mainland media entertainment market under CEPA, with quota free access to the Chinese mainland of Hong Kong-produced Chinese language films.
 Hong Kong-mainland co-produced films and television programmes are treated as mainland productions after receiving approval from mainland authorities.
+The latest subsidiary agreement under CEPA contains no new liberalisation measure for the audio-visual services sector.

 Most local film companies deal directly with cinema chains for local screening on a revenue-sharing basis.
 Rights will then be sold to distribution companies for other forms of release, including video rental and sales, and television broadcasting.
 There are also companies which specialize in distributing foreign films in Hong Kong.